-The "Net other operating income" row includes the dividends, the net gains or (-) losses on derecognition of financial assets and liabilities not measured at fair value through profit or loss, the net gains or (-) losses on financial assets and liabilities measured at fair value through profit or loss, net gains or (-) losses from hedge accounting, the Expenses on share capital repayable on demand, the net gains or (-) losses on the derecognition of non-financial assets, net gains or (-) losses on non-trading financial assets measured at fair value through profit or loss on a mandatory basis, and other operating income/expenses.
+The "Net other operating income" row includes the dividend income, the net gains or (-) losses on derecognition of financial assets and liabilities not measured at fair value through profit or loss, the Expenses on share capital repayable on demand, the net gains or (-) losses on the derecognition of non-financial assets, net gains or (-) losses on derecognition of investments in subsidiaries, joint ventures and associates, and other operating income/expenses.
 (Between 2015 and 2018, this row also included, in the case of entities reporting in accordance with the Hungarian Accounting Standards the Net profit/loss on financial transactions excluding exchange differences, profit/loss on investment services, the book value of own receivables upon write-off or sale, net profit/loss from non-financial and investment services, and taxes recognised in expenditures.)